hereishd/K8S-Cluster-From-Scratch/README.md

 # K8S Cluster From Scratch (with VirtualBox and Ubuntu 22.04LTS)

-This is my personal documentation containing the steps for building a Kubernetes Cluster from scratch on VirtualBox with Ubuntu 22.04LTS.
+This is my personal documentation containing the steps for building a Kubernetes Cluster from scratch on VirtualBox with Ubuntu 22.04LTS using kubeadm.

 ## Before you begin